 New NTS Tire PSI study: First-year data suggest lower tire psi at planting can bring yield increases.

 The first year of our study showed a yield increase each time we reduced tire pressure on both corn and soybeans.
 (See the complete charts in the linked article above.)
 With soybeans, we saw a yield bump at our first tire pressure drop to 28 psi; with corn, we had to drop the pressure to 20 psi before we saw any yield benefit.
 Overall, the most interesting result of the study is that we saw a yield increase with every incremental decrease in tire pressure.

 There are a couple strategies you can use to lower your air pressure in the field, including IF & VF radials, which can handle the load of a standard radial at up to 20% or 40% lower inflation pressures, respectively.

 Learn More: Roll your way to bigger yields with IF/VF tires.

 Central tire inflation systems are another option that allow you to drop your air pressures to the safe minimum for field work and inflate your tires to their maximum pressures for low rolling resistance and longer tire life on the road.

 Which Tire Solution is Right for Your Farm?

 Will a central tire inflation system or a new set of VF radials help you limit compaction’s negative effects on your farm?
 To a certain extent, yes.
 Axle load always determines the depth of soil compaction, but you can take steps to help alleviate its negative effects on your yields even if you run mega equipment.
-Which tires and other strategies will help you lighten the load on your soil?
+Which tires will help you lighten the load on your soil?
 Talk to one of our tire experts today.
 NTS Tire Supply is here to help you drive your farm forward.